Connect with others who understand.

 Written by Jennifer Shuman

-Lung cancer is one of the most common types of cancer diagnosed worldwide.
-There are two types of lung cancer: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
-NSCLC accounts for 80 percent to 85 percent of lung cancer diagnoses and includes several subtypes, each of which can affect treatment options and prognosis (disease outlook).
+There are two main types of lung cancer: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
+NSCLC is the more common type, accounting for 80 percent to 85 percent of lung cancer diagnoses.
+NSCLC includes several subtypes, each of which can affect treatment options and prognosis, or disease outlook.

 A cancer prognosis is often described using the five-year survival rate, which represents the percentage of people still alive five years after their diagnosis.
-The five-year survival rate for NSCLC is about 28 percent for all stages combined, the highest five-year survival rate of both types of lung cancer.
-Early diagnosis and treatment of NSCLC can help improve this outcome.
+The five-year survival rate for NSCLC is about 28 percent for all stages combined.
+However, there are many details about your lung cancer and overall health condition that can affect your individual outcome.

 In addition to early detection, several factors can influence the disease outlook for NSCLC.
 These prognostic factors are discussed below.